Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 Product units verified as genuine through Amazon’s Transparency program

-Each Transparency-enrolled unit receives a unique code that prevents counterfeits from being substituted in the fulfillment chain.
-This is particularly relevant for consumable brands where counterfeit substitution is most common.
+Each Transparency-enrolled unit gets a unique scannable code that prevents counterfeit substitution inside the fulfillment chain.
+This matters most for consumable brands where physical product substitution is easiest for bad actors to execute without detection.

 Amazon Selling Partner News 2024